oslc-op/website/content/resources/developing-oslc-applications.md

 The tutorial has working sample applications and [detailed instructions for running them](http://open-services.net/resources/tutorials/integrating-products-with-oslc/running-the-examples/).

-# Why developr OSLC applications
+# Why develop OSLC applications

 Integrating software is hard; we want it to be easier.
 And we need your help.